IBM/detect-timeseriesdata-change/README.md

 3. Read IoT data from the sample csv file provided.
 The Node-RED flow can be changed to read from IoT devices directly
 4. Import the [sample data](data/sample_sensordata2016_1s3dys.csv) into a DB2 table using the Node-RED flow
 5. User configures the parameters in [.json dsx configuration file](configuration/cpd_dsx_config.json) that will be used in Data Science experience and updates credentials to read the configuration file
 6. In R notebook flow,  user then updates credentials to read relevant Sensor data subset from the DB2 table.
-Data from the cloud database will be read by R Spark dataframe in DSX notebook.
+Data from the cloud database will be read by R Spark dataframe in Watson Studio notebook.
 The user will further extract the 2 series of datasets to be compared.
 R notebook will use open R libraries and Custom built function components to get the statistics computed.User will generate visual comparison charts to get visual insights on changes in behavior of the sensor values.
 These Statistical metrics will be compared and the changes analyzed using the Custom functions written in R
 7. In Data science experience R runs on Spark engine to ensure scalability and performance
-8. Object storage is used to store the configuration file where DSX reads the parameters from.
+8. Object storage is used to store the configuration file where Watson Studio reads the parameters from.
 The results can also be stored in Object storage if needed

 Developer can reuse all components that support the above steps like
 *	Reading specific Time series data points from database like Time stamp, Sensor ID, Sensor values